SOC2

 Frequently asked questions

-Q: What's the difference between SOC 2 Type I and Type II reports?
+Q: What's the difference between SOC 2 Type I and Type II audits?

-A: Type I reports assess whether a company's controls are properly designed and implemented at a specific point in time, while Type II reports are more comprehensive, examining the operational effectiveness of these controls over a period of time (typically six to twelve months).
+A: Type I audits assess whether a company's controls are properly designed and implemented at a specific point in time, while Type II audits are more comprehensive, examining the operational effectiveness of these controls over a period of 3-12 months.
+Type II audits provide stronger assurance to customers and stakeholders because they demonstrate that controls work consistently over time.

 Q: How long does the SOC 2 compliance process typically take?

-Q: What are the biggest challenges organizations face when pursuing SOC 2 compliance?
+Q: What are the biggest challenges organizations face during SOC 2 compliance?